liwujun/Ninja-MVP/README.md

 Ninja_MVP
 =========

-It's a action-based multi-player shooting game using Leap Motion to track a player's hand movements and gestures for control.
+It's a action-based multi-player shooting game using [Leap Motion](https://www.leapmotion.com/) to track a player's hand movements and gestures for control.

-It adopts a scoring mechanism using principles of Game Theory, where in order to get highest score, a player can, depending on the best utility at the moment, choose to:<br>
+It adopts a scoring mechanism using principles of [Game Theory](http://en.wikipedia.org/wiki/Game_theory), where in order to get highest score, a player can, depending on the best strategy at the moment, choose to:<br>
 1) shoot simple target to get base score;<br>
 2) shoot complex target to get much higher score by shooting it together with simultaneously with another player;<br>
 3) shoot the other player to reduce her score.